Skip to main content

 Abhirup Chakrabarti is Associate Professor at Smith School of Business.

-Dr. Chakrabarti studies organizational intelligence, exploring how organizations identify challenges, select among alternatives, integrate across units, and overcome institutional constraints.
-He studies these dynamics in the context of business reconfiguration, where firms reorganize by growing (M&A), refocusing, relocating, and divesting.
-His current research program uses these insights to examine how regulators, investors, and firms interact, for instance during upheaval events.
-He studies how these interactions lead to important but puzzling economic (SSHRC Insight Grant), environmental (SSHRC Insight Development Grant), and socioeconomic outcomes.
-His work has appeared in Global Strategy Journal, Organization Science, and Strategic Management Journal, and has achieved recognition from the Academy of Management, Administrative Sciences Association of Canada, and Strategic Management Society.
+Dr. Chakrabarti studies organizational intelligence, exploring how organizations identify challenges, select among alternatives, coordinate functions, integrate across units, and overcome institutional constraints.
+His research examines these process dynamics in the context of business reconfiguration, where firms reorganize by growing (M&A), refocusing, relocating, and divesting.
+His current research projects use these insights to examine how regulators, investors, and firms interact, for instance during upheaval events.
+These projects trace how such interactions lead to economic value destruction (SSHRC Insight), organizational focus on managing stakeholders rather than addressing issues, and environmental violations (SSHRC Insight Development).
+His prior research has appeared in Global Strategy Journal, Organization Science, and Strategic Management Journal, and has achieved recognition from the Academy of Management, Administrative Sciences Association of Canada, and Strategic Management Society.